Zumbehl Road Culvert Replacement

 The project includes a new 10-foot wide shared use path on the east side and 5-foot wide concrete sidewalk on the west side, pedestrian fencing, and reconstruction of the concrete pavement over the culvert.
 Construction will impact existing utilities including fiber, storm sewer, and 8" water main, which will likely need to be removed and replaced to accommodate installation of the new culvert.
 Additionally, design will include construction sequencing, traffic control, and detour routes that minimize traffic interruptions and allows uninterrupted access to all adjacent properties.
 At least one lane of traffic in each direction will need to be maintained during construction.

-- County Road Board funding agreement executed in December, 2018
+- Applied for St. Charles County Road Board Funds in May 2018.
+County Road Board funding agreement executed in December 2018.

-- Surface Transportation Program agreement with Missouri Highways and Transportation Commission to provide federal funding executed in August, 2019
+- Surface Transportation Block Grant Program agreement with Missouri Highways and Transportation Commission to provide federal funding executed in August 2019.